ddrake/Gradebook/README.md

 ### Contributing

 I've designed this application primarily to suit my preferences as an instructor.
 If there are other features that you would like included, please feel free to fork this repository and add them.
 If you add a feature or bug fix that you think might be useful for others, you're welcome to submit a pull request.
+As time permits, I'll probably do some testing on Windows and OSX.
+If you encounter issues, you may post them here.